Affirm/affirm-ios-sdk/README.md

 Example
 =======

-The `AffirmSDKDemo` project in our [GitHub repository](https://github.com/Affirm/affirm-ios-sdk) is a simple example of an iOS app which integrates Affirm.
-(CocoaPods is required for building the example app.)
+[This repository](https://github.com/Affirm/affirm-ios-sdk-demo) contains a simple demo app which integrates Affirm.
+(CocoaPods is required for building this app.)